Skip to content

 If fitting a mains operated illuminated mirror or one with a de-mister function, read the product instructions and be aware of the bathroom splash zones and where it’s safe to locate the mirror.

 Check there are no hidden pipes or cables behind the wall surface with a pipe, cable and stud detector.
 Use slow, sweeping movements over the area you want to drill into.
+If you need to use a stepladder, ensure it’s correctly set up on a level surface and all work items are clear from the bottom of the ladder.

 Hold the mirror up to the wall.
 You may need help with this, especially if the mirror is large.
 Using a spirit level, make sure that the mirror is level and mark the position of the fixing points with a pencil.
 Larger mirrors or mirrored cabinets may require a slightly different fixing method such as brackets, so always check the installation instructions for your particular mirror.